-Staff were appropriately trained in safeguarding vulnerable adults, behaviours that challenge, restrictive practice, and ongoing training was scheduled to ensure all staff training remained current.
-There was adequate staff in the centre during the day and night as seen on the staffing roster.
+Staff were appropriately trained in safeguarding vulnerable adults, behaviours that challenge, restrictive practice, and ongoing training was scheduled to ensure all staff

 The centre maintained a log of complaints where the complaints, resolution and complainants satisfaction were recorded.
 Clear documentation was available to show how complaints were dealt with and the processes gone through to resolve the complaint.